SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/settings_en.md

 The meanings and implications of the more nuanced player settings are discussed here.

+### Extra karma cap increases
+How many extra karma cap items are placed into the pool.
+When set to `0`, there are exactly enough karma items to raise max karma to 10, regardless of the selected victory condition.

 ### Passage progress without Survivor
-`Passage progress without Survivor` (PPWS) is a setting in the Rain World Remix settings which affects when The Dragon Slayer, The Friend, and The Wanderer can be earned.
+`Passage progress without Survivor` (PPwS) is a setting in the Rain World Remix settings which affects when The Dragon Slayer, The Friend, and The Wanderer can be earned.
-Enabling PPWS makes it possible to earn these passages without first earning The Survivor.
+Enabling PPwS makes it possible to earn these passages without first earning The Survivor.

 ### Victory condition
 The default victory condition, ascension, logically requires raising max karma to 10